PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1969 - DLG-31 is Screen Commander for TG 71.4 during SPECOPS in the Yellow Sea followed by PARPRO Protection Picket (27 April - 14 May).

-1972 - DLG-31's LAMPS helo is used in a search and rescue incident which save the life of a F-4 pilot.
+1972 - DLG-31's LAMPS helo is used in a search and rescue incident that saves the life of a F-4 pilot.

 1974 - CAPT Phillip K. Collins relieves CAPT H.E.
-Reichert as DLG-31s fifth Commanding Officer while STERETT was still in drydock.
+Reichert as DLG-31s fifth Commanding Officer while STERETT is still in drydock.

 2011 - DDG-104 returns to homeport after a six-month maiden deployment in the U.S. 5th and 7th Fleet Areas of Responsibilities (AoR).